Using your home as a holiday let

 West Lothian Council is keen to support local business, and to promote West Lothian as a great place to visit.
 So we welcome your interest in providing holiday accommodation for visitors.

-Some organisations, like Airbnb, help you to use your home as a holiday let full time or for part of the year.
-West Lothian Council takes the view that planning permission is required if your property is available for let for more than 28 days in a calendar year.
+Some organisations, like Airbnb, help you to use your property as a holiday let full time or for part of the year.
+Planning permission is required if your property (an entire house or flat) is available for let for more than 28 days in a calendar year.
 This means that if you have a house or flat that you want to let out as a holiday rental for more than 28 days a year you will first need to apply for planning permission for a change of use.

 If you know that you will need planning permission and want to find out whether an application is likely to be successful, we offer a pre-application enquiry service which will assess your proposal against policy and issues such as the likely impact on residential amenity.